 - Those whose Medicare Part B premiums was or will be deducted from their Social Security benefits in November 2015 through January 2016

 - Those who did not receive enough of a COLA to pay the increased Medicare premium.

 - Those who do not already pay higher Part B premiums because they were eligible for an Income-Related Monthly Adjustment Amount (IRMAA)

 The hold harmless provision does not provide protection for Social Security recipients who are:

 - Enrolled in a Medicare Savings Program (MSP) or were enrolled in 2015 but no longer qualifies due to an increase in income or failure to recertify.

 In addition, if you paid a Part B late enrollment penalty, the “hold harmless rule” will not waive this penalty for you—and it may even increase–even if you qualify for protection under the rule.
 This is because the penalty may will be calculated based on the new higher premium

 Are You Protected?

 If you’re concerned about how the “hold harmless rule” might impact your Social Security benefits, you can contact the Social Security Administration or consult with an experienced Social Security attorney.
-One of our seasoned attorneys will be happy to sit down with you to discuss how the rule may or may not affect your Social Security benefits.
-Call us today to schedule your free consultation.
+One of our seasoned disability attorneys will be happy to sit down with you to discuss how the rule may or may not affect your Social Security benefits.
+Contact us today to schedule your free consultation.